Shelter and Stabilization

 Our Project:

-HEI is working in partnership with the communities surrounding our shelters throughout every stage of this project.
-Building strong relationships with local leaders, organizations, and community members helps ensure our work contributes positively to these areas.
-These relationships also help our clients feel welcome, supported, and safe as they begin their new lives.
-Together, we are creating more vibrant communities where everyone can reach their full potential.
+HEI also worked in partnership with the communities surrounding our shelters throughout every stage of this project.
+Building strong relationships with schools, local employers, community leaders, like-minded organizations, and community members helped ensure we were contributing positively to these areas.
+These relationships also helped our clients feel welcome, supported, and safe as they begin their new lives.